 It’s always fun to dig in the dirt when it’s not work.
 Kids love getting dirty and finding little critters to put in their dirt pails.
 If you’re closing up your garden for the season make sure to let your kiddos dig around a bit for this great sensory activity!
 Dig, scoop, and move the […]

 Next time it’s just too hot outside for comfort, break out the buckets and rags and start a backyard car wash for your preschooler’s riding toys!
-You will need dirty toys, a warm backyard, a bucket, dish soap, and some old rags.
-Fill up the bucket with water, add a squirt of soap, and swish […]
+We would have let then have free reign over cleaning our car (less work for us!) but as we were in the midst of moving for my husband’s job, […]

 Do you ever find yourself scrambling to find a quick, easy, and fun project for your preschooler(s)?
 This is an idea that fits all 3 requirements!
 And the best part?
 It only takes a minute for set up and clean up!
 It can’t get any better than that!
 Here’s the few items needed to get […]

 I usually cringe when I think of the mess that my preschooler makes when we do projects and activities together because any activity (seriously any activity), she somehow manages to become a mini tornado of destruction.
 But I came across this pin on Pinterest.
 After reading the Hands Free Mama’s post the pin led me […]